Joint Ventures Used Wisely for Online Entrepreneurs

 My first experience with a JV project came in 2009 when Dr. Jeanette Cates and I decided to teach an online class together.
 She had already been working online for about fifteen years when we met, so it did not make sense for us to become partners.
 There are also legal considerations to take into account, but since I am not an attorney or other professional in the areas of business, finance, taxes, or anything similar I will not share my thoughts and opinions on this part of the equation.
 Instead, I’d like to focus on exactly how a joint venture can be beneficial to you.

-Because of Jeanette’s vast experience, she was in charge of handling all of the behind the scenes pieces.
+Because of Jeanette’s vast experience with joint ventures and entrepreneurship, she was in charge of handling all of the behind the scenes pieces.
 This included using her shopping cart to take orders and her autoresponder service to stay in contact with the people who registered for our training.
 Once a week she updated the spreadsheets in our shared Google Docs folder so that I could see what was happening.

 We shared ownership of the course, meaning that we both worked on the course content, the membership site, and presenting the material to our students.
 Her tech team completed the work we needed done for this and that worked extremely well.
 We used Jeanette’s hosting company, while I purchased the necessary domain names.